 IMD predicts heavy rainfall in Goa, issues warning for fishermen

-Panaji (Goa) [India], Aug 30 (ANI): The Goa centre of the India Meteorological Department on Friday forecast heavy rainfall at isolated places in the state.
+Panaji (Goa) [India], Aug 31 (ANI): The Goa centre of India Meteorological Department on Saturday predicted heavy rainfall at isolated places in the state for the next five days.